-Working together, the CPCRN Collaborating Centers, the Coordinating Center, funding partners, and affiliates are advancing the science and practice of cancer prevention and control in ways that transcend efforts by each individual center.
+Working together, the CPCRN Collaborating Centers, the Coordinating Center, federal agency partners, and affiliates are advancing the science and practice of cancer prevention and control in ways that transcend efforts by each individual center.
 Each center brings unique and complementary expertise, as well as access to diverse study populations in a wide variety of geographical settings.
 Collectively and individually, CPCRN has established an extensive infrastructure of collaborative research and practice partnerships across community organizations, governmental agencies, and academic/research institutions.
-This combination of skills, expertise and collaboration enables us to rapidly respond to enduring and emerging cancer control needs with a focus on practical implementation, dissemination, and community-engaged research.
+This combination of technical skills, scientific expertise and collaboration across disciplines enables us to respond to long-standing and emerging cancer control needs with a focus on practical implementation, dissemination, and community-engaged research.